AshutoshJha-007/nas-server/README.md

 I’d love to hear your thoughts, feedback, or ideas for improvement!
 Feel free to open an issue or reach out.

 ## License
-This project is licensed under [Your Preferred License].
+This project is licensed .

 Thank you for checking out my NAS server project! 😊